 Semantic memories were actually first introduced in the 1970s at a conference in which Endel Tulving presented the differences between semantic and episodic memories.

 One of the unique things about humans is that we have the ability to place ourselves in the past or the future using episodic memories.
 But we can’t fully do that unless we have semantic memories.

 One of the most interesting differences between episodic and semantic memory, however, is without episodic memory, we cannot know where, how, or when we acquired semantic memories.
-Without placing ourselves in the past, we do not have the ability to remember where we first met our neighbor and learned their name.
+Without placing ourselves in the past, we do not have the ability to remember where we first met our neighbors and learned their names.
 Without placing ourselves in the past, we do not have the ability to answer the question, “How do you know that Austin is the capital of Texas?”

 Episodic and semantic memories must work together in order to build autobiographical memories.
 Autobiographical memories tell the story of us: who we are, how we came to be the person that we are, and how we acquired the skills and information that help us function.